 We are grateful for images provided courtesy of the owners.

-Bingham can lay claim to being the first outstanding American artist from the “West”.
+Bingham can lay claim to being the first outstanding American artist from the “West” (Virginia & Missouri).
 He is best known for his genre scenes derived from the daily life of what was then the Western frontier.
-Lewis and Clark and the Corps of Discovery had returned from their 1804-06 westward exploration only five years before Bingham was born.
-In 1820, when Bingham was nine, Missouri became the 24 th state.
+Only five years before Bingham was born, Lewis and Clark and the Corps of Discovery had returned from their 1804-06 westward exploration; in 1820, when Bingham was nine, Missouri became the 24th state.